wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 So even if you're not building AI applications yourself, it will change how your tools work and how quickly and effectively you can write code.

-Second, they're enabling new types of applications.
+Second, and this is what this book is about, they're enabling new types of applications.
 Think about all the tasks that were too complex or expensive to automate before because they required understanding natural language.
 Now we can build applications that can:

 - Generate human-like responses to customer inquiries
 - Upgrade code bases from deprecated frameworks or old languages to more modern equivalents